...

 No. Under California Family Code §7501 and established case law, a parent with a custody order cannot relocate a child out of state without either the other parent’s written agreement or a court order permitting the move.
 Doing so without permission can result in emergency custody modifications and potential contempt of court proceedings.

-Q2: How does a Los Angeles judge decide whether to allow a move-away?
+Q2: How does a California judge decide whether to allow a move-away?

 Q3: What is the difference between a move-away case and a custody modification?